Christ Church St Laurence: Early history

 In 1838, fifty years after the foundation of New South Wales, Sydney possessed only two permanent Anglican churches, St Philip's Church Hill (1810; present building 1856) to the north, and St James', King Street (1822), near the centre.
 The Bishop of Australia, William Grant Broughton, saw the need for another church for the settlement at the city's southern boundary, then becoming a poorer industrialised quarter.
-This part of Sydney was in the "civil" or "cadastral" Parish of St Lawrence, an administrative division used to identify the location of properties for land transactions.
+This part of Sydney was in the "civil" or "cadastral" Parish of St Lawrence, an administrative division later used only to identify the location of properties for land transactions, but at that time also the ecclesiastical parish.
+The origins of the name of the parish were unknown, even in 1845, when the incumbent William Horatio Walsh wrote: “The Governor, (which, I know not), or Surveyor-General, who originally laid out the parochial limits, will supply any further information as to the origin of the nomenclature of the parish.
+The only St Lawrence I know of was ... a Deacon, who was burnt at Rome in the third century.”
 At the bishop's expense, a temporary church was set up in the Albion Brewery on the corner of Elizabeth Street and Albion Street.
 This temporary "Saint Lawrence Church" operated from 1838 to 1845.

 In the first years, two priests were appointed as ministers of the Parish of St Lawrence, Thomas Steele (who was also responsible for the Parish of Cook's River) in 1838 and Edmund Ashton Dicken (who had arrived in the colony in December 1838, with a fairly obvious alcohol problem) for the first three months of 1839.
 William Horatio Walsh, a newly arrived deacon, was appointed in April 1839.
 Bishop Broughton ordained him in September 1839 and Walsh held the position of incumbent of the parish until 1867.
 Walsh is considered the first rector of Christ Church St Laurence.